Table of Contents

-It’s easy to say bigger is better when it comes to TVs, but the truth is, choosing the best TV for you involves lots of considerations beyond the sheer size of your new set.
+What size TV do you need?
+It’s a simple question to ask, but a surprisingly tricky one to answer.
+Choosing the best TV for you involves lots of considerations beyond the sheer size of your new set.
 What’s the ideal viewing distance?
-What about picture quality vs. TV size?
+What about picture quality versus TV size?
 And where do you even find a TV’s measurements?
-You may not have a multi-thousand-dollar home theater, but that doesn’t mean you can’t have the perfect TV for your setup.
+You may not have the cash for a super-expensive home theater, but that doesn’t mean you can’t have the perfect TV for your home.
 Here are a few tips for picking what size TV to buy in any situation.

 Will it fit in my TV room?

 This is the first question to ask yourself before buying a TV.
 Before you start shopping, decide where you want your TV.
-Once you’ve chosen the location, measure the height, width, and depth for that spot; there may be limitations due to the size of an entertainment center or space on a wall.
+Once you’ve chosen the location, measure the height, width, and depth of that spot (there may be limitations due to the size of an entertainment center or amount of space on a wall).
 Later, when shopping for a TV, you can match this up with the measurements of the TV itself, not its screen-size, to make sure the TV will fit.
-Some 55-inch TVs are larger than others, so always look at the TV’s overall dimensions for a concrete answer as to whether it will fit.
+You’ll find some TVs with 55-inch screens have footprints that are physically larger than others, so always look at the TV’s overall dimensions for a concrete answer as to whether it will fit.

 How wide is the stand?